Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2020.

-There are quite a few in Decorah, Iowa, where 75,000 people pour into town for Nordic Fest, July 26-28, and rooms are so hard to get for that weekend that a reservation is practically a family heirloom.
+There are quite a few in Decorah, Iowa, where 75,000 people pour into town for Nordic Fest, July 25-27, and hotel rooms are so hard to get for that weekend that a reservation is practically a family heirloom.

 © Beth Gauper